reuterk/condainer/README.md

 The environment variable `CONDAINER_INSTALLER` allows to specify the full file path to a Miniforge installer, e.g. to provide it centrally on a cluster.
 No installer is downloaded in case that variable is defined.

+## Features and Limitations

+* Any valid `environment.yml` should work, there is no lock-in effect when using Condainer, and you can use the same `environment.yml` with plain Conda elsewhere.
+* Condainer environments are read-only and immutable.
+In case you need to add packages, rebuild the image.
+(You can toggle between multiple existing squashfs images by editing the UUID string in `condainer.yml`.)

 ## Contact